Last Updated on July 9, 2026 by Daniel Globe

 - Sign a written agreement.
 Ensure the group rate, booking method, cut-off date, and cancellation terms are spelled out.

 - Publish booking instructions.
-Add the booking link/code to your event site, invitations, and reminder emails.
+Add the booking link/code to your event site, invitations, and reminder emails — and make sure the link works well on mobile, since most guests will book from their phones.

 Negotiating rates and key contract terms